saikrn112/saikrn112/README.md

 About me:

 - Master's student in Robotics at Worcester Polytechnic Institute
-- I was working at Quantitative Brokers (QB) as a Senior C++ software developer previoulsy
+- I worked at Quantitative Brokers (QB) as a Senior C++ software developer for past 4 years
 - Currently working on Computer Vision applications for Robotics

 you can find my resume [here](https://drive.google.com/file/d/1DXmZoxv3s2oXddtaNBFp0L9NgJPcA_ci/view?usp=share_link)